kensipe/ckad-labs/lab1.md

 For cluster scoped: `k api-resources --namespaced=false`

-What is the shortname for `PodSecurityPolicy`?
+What is the shortname for `ServiceAccount`?

 5. Explaining Resources